 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-The encryption uses successive shifts (positive and ascending - ie. to the right) in the alphabet from 0 to N where N is the length of the text.
+The Trithemius code is a successive shift cipher, using positive and ascending (ie. to the right) shifts in the alphabet from 0 to N where N is the length of the text.
+If the end of the alphabet is reached, start from the beginning.

 Example: To decode TSKWLJSPCB shift T by 0 and get T, shift S by -1 and get R, shift K by -2 and get I, etc. The plain message is TRITHEMIUS.